 This release's primary goal was to improve performance, especially on large Minecraft servers with many other plugins running.
 When testing with some more extreme server setups with a large number of plugins, we found that some of the other plugins were making WorldEdit thousands of times slower.
 While we can't make sure that all plugins behave correctly, we can minimise other plugins' ability to slow WorldEdit down unintentionally.
 As for plugins that hook the WorldEdit API, we spoke to the developers of a few popular integrations, such as CoreProtect, to assist them in improving performance.
 Most servers should notice considerable performance improvements over WorldEdit 7.1, especially with more plugins in use.

 Speeding up other plugins wasn't the only performance boost we made.
 The optimisation effort was so extensive that I had enough content to write a technical talk about it.
-If you'd like some in-depth technical details about what was changed and performance optimisation in general, check out my talk here.
+If you'd like some in-depth technical details about what was changed and performance optimisation in general, check out my talk slides here.

 When you manipulate the world with WorldEdit, you're not just setting the blocks.
 Changing a block triggers a ton of side effects, from updating neighbouring blocks, causing block updates, updating lighting, and even notifying other mods and plugins about the changes.
 Previously we had fast mode to turn some of these off, but with WorldEdit 7.2, we've added the ability to turn each on and off individually.